 I am very intentional about mobility work, especially if I want to squat deeper, move better in my everyday life and avoid injuries.

-That’s why I like to work mobility exercises into my warm-ups or recovery days.
+That’s why I like to work mobility exercises into my warm-ups, cool-downs or recovery days.
 Ideally, I try to do hip and knee mobility exercises 3-5 times per week for the best results.
 If you’re sitting a lot, lifting regularly or just want to move better, I can’t recommend it enough.

 Improve mobility, reduce hip pain, and get better range of motion during workouts with these hip mobility exercises.